 Welcome to this guide packed with useful Mexico City travel tips.

-The capital city of Mexico is not only one of the largest cities in the world but is also now one of the most popular tourist destinations.
+The capital city of Mexico is not only one of the largest cities in the world but it’s now one of the most popular tourist destinations.

-If you intend on coming to Mexico City soon, then you will find that there is so much to do that it can be hard to keep track of it all.
+If you’re visiting Mexico City soon, then you’ll find that there is so much to do that it can be hard to keep track of it all.

 Mexico City Travel Tips